zzkt/osc/README.txt

          (asdf-install:install :osc)

 limitations
-  - doesnt send nested bundles or timetags later than 'now'
+  - doesnt send nested bundles or syncronisable timetags
   - will raise an exception if the input is malformed
   - doesnt do any pattern matching on addresses
   - sbcl/cmucl/openmcl specific float en/decoding